I Stand For UNITY

 Is FOR a 501(c)(3)?

 We are a Christian nonprofit organization.
-We are intentionally NOT a 501(c)(3) in order to have full access to the inspirational resources that serves the purpose for our mission.
+We are not a 501(c)(3) in order to have full access to the inspirational resources that serves the purpose for our mission.

 Will my donation be tax deductible?